Declaration of the Rights of Woman and of the Female Citizen: Previous attempts at equality

-The Declaration of the Rights of Man and of the Citizen was adopted in 1789 by the National Constituent Assembly (Assemblée nationale constituante), during the French revolution.
+The Declaration of the Rights of Man and of the Citizen was adopted in 1789 by the National Constituent Assembly, during the French revolution.
 Prepared and proposed by the Marquis de Lafayette, the declaration said "all men are born and remain free and equal in rights".
 The Declaration of the Rights of Man and of the Citizen became a key human rights document.
 The Declaration exposed inconsistencies of laws that treated citizens differently on the basis of sex, race, class, or religion.
 Nicolas de Condorcet declared that "he who votes against the right of another, whatever the religion, color, or sex of that other, has henceforth abjured his own".

 In October 1789, women in the marketplaces of Paris, rioting over the high price and scarcity of bread, began to march to Versailles, often called the Women's March on Versailles.
 While not solely an attempt for the extension of natural and political rights to women, the demonstrators believed that equality among all French citizens would extend those rights to women, political minorities, and landless citizens.
 Although upon the march, the king acknowledged the changes associated with the French Revolution and no longer resisted such liberal reforms, the leaders of the Revolution failed to recognize that women were the largest force in the march, and did not extend natural rights to women.

 In November 1789, in response to both the Declaration of the Rights of Man and of the Citizen and the failure of the National Assembly to recognize the natural and political rights of women, a group of women submitted a petition for the extension of egalité to women, referred to as the Women's Petition to the National Assembly.
 While thousands of petitions were repeatedly submitted to the National Assembly, this one was never brought up or discussed.